Los Angeles Almanac Logo

 “At first I thought it was a crank call, but for the next three hours similar calls kept coming in from that general area.
 I guess a lot of people saw this thing and they all described it as running on all fours and covered hair…But it wasn’t dog, or any other known animal, at least according to the reports.”

-The Los Angeles Almanac was unable to independently corroborate this account, although we do not claim to invalidate it.
-The story is retold by blogger Kevin Wikse who writes of interviewing a reported eyewitness of the creature in 1961.
+The Almanac searched an archive of Los Angeles area newspaper stories published at the time and found nothing that referenced this story.
+It is retold by blogger Kevin Wikse, who writes of interviewing a reported eyewitness of the creature in 1961.
 Wikse further suggests that the creature may have been the result of secretive government experimentations being conducted in South Los Angeles.

 *L.A.
 Exposed, by Paul Young, 2002, published by Macmillan.